 - The European Union's Digital Agenda

-In a study called ‘Digital maturity: The next big step’ conducted by Coleman Parkes Research and sponsored by Ricoh, 71 per cent of business leaders say they are confident their business can transition from a state of digital transformation to digital maturity within just five years.
-The study also reveals that 77 per cent of leaders have prioritised achieving digital maturity.
+In a study called ‘Digital maturity: The race to the summit’ conducted by Coleman Parkes Research and sponsored by Ricoh, 39 per cent of small business leaders say they are confident they can progress from a state of digital transformation to digital maturity within two years, compared with 25 per cent of large companies surveyed.